warhamernl/libft/README.md

 Libft was my second project on Codam.

 This assigment was about making your own libary.
-The exact assigment is on the root called libft_assignment.
+The exact assigment is in the PDF.
 There is not much to explain here only about the usage.

 git clone the folder and then go inside the libft folder with your terminal.